johan456789/anki-connect-mirror/README.md

 #### `notesInfo`

-*   Returns a list of objects containing for each note ID the note fields, tags, note type, modification time and the cards belonging to the note.
+*   Returns a list of objects containing for each note ID the note fields, tags, note type, modification time,the cards belonging to the note and the profile where the note was created.

     <details>
     <summary><i>Sample request:</i></summary>